I've tested 100 monitors and these are the best ones for work, gaming and everyday use

 Reasons to avoid

 The LG UltraGear 45GR75DC is damn near a perfect monitor that is superbly priced for the features it offers.
-For $899 (and LG has already started offering this amazing panel for $100 less than that during certain flash sales) you’re getting an unbelievable amount of bang for your buck.
-Just take into account you’re going to need a fair amount of office space to house this supersized screen.
+For $899 (and LG has already started offering this amazing panel for $100 less than that during certain flash sales), you’re getting an unbelievable amount of bang for your buck.
+Just take into account that you’re going to need a fair amount of office space to house this supersized screen.

-Read our full LG UltraGear 45GR75C review.
+- Read our full LG UltraGear 45GR75C review

 The best MacBook monitor